-At your request, we have performed an actuarial valuation of the Medicare Premium Payment (MPP) Program of the California State Teachers' Retirement System as of June 30, 2020.
+At your request, we have performed an actuarial valuation of the Medicare Premium Payment (MPP) Program of the California State Teachers' Retirement System as of June 30, 2021.
 Details about the actuarial valuation are contained in the following report.
-This report reflects the benefit provisions as of the valuation date and Medicare premium amounts effective for the 2021 calendar year.
-Note that prior to June 30, 2018, the MPP Program funding valuation was performed every two years.
-We are now performing the valuation annually in order to meet the timing requirements of GASB 74/75, as the funding valuation is used as the basis for the GASB 74/75 valuation.
+This report reflects the benefit provisions as of the valuation date and medicare premium amounts effective for the 2022 calendar year.